-62. Remove Poles Wood, Item SPV.0060.403.
+61. Remove Poles Wood, Item SPV.0060.403.

-This special provision describes removing an existing wood pole.
+This special provision describes removing an existing wood pole and all attached equipment (that is not being salvaged or relocated by the project).

-Provide all tools and equipment necessary to remove the existing wood pole.
+Provide all tools and equipment necessary to remove the existing wood pole and all attached equipment (that is not being salvaged or relocated by the project).

-Carefully remove the existing wood pole at the location indicated on the plans.
+Carefully remove the existing wood pole and all attached equipment (that is not being salvaged or relocated by the project) at the location indicated on the plans.